nzingilou/AudibleCamera/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues and pull requests.
+Please feel free to submit suggestions, issues and pull requests.